 2. Garden design for movement and direction: focusing on our garden's views and paths

-I firmly believe that every successful garden needs a sense of movement and direction, and that this is especially important for larger spaces.
+We firmly believe that every successful garden needs a sense of movement and direction, and that this is especially important for larger spaces.
 This can be achieved by creating a journey or route to explore the garden, and again it is important to remember that we most often enjoy the garden through our eyes.
-We are all naturally inquisitive (to varying degrees perhaps!), and by ensuring that it is impossible to see everything from a single location we 'invite' ourselves and our guests to walk through the garden to ‘explore’ its delights.
+We are all, to varying degrees, naturally inquisitive, and by ensuring that it is impossible to see everything from a single location we 'invite' ourselves and our guests to walk through the garden to ‘explore’ its delights.

 Having internal screening and hidden spaces might sound counter-intuitive.
 After all, we've got a large garden and we don't want to make it look smaller.
 In reality, however, a garden in which we can see everything straightaway never feels as big as one where we can't, and there is far less encouragement to get outside and explore.